lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/6-Creating the Project.md

-For the sample _Local Library_ app we're going to build, we'll create a project named _express-locallibrary-tutorial_ using the _Pug_ template library and no CSS stylesheet engine.
+For the sample Local Library app we're going to build, we'll create a project named Express-locallibrary-tutorial using the **Pug** template library and no CSS stylesheet engine.

-First navigate to where you want to create the project and then run the _Express Application Generator_ in the command prompt as shown:
+First navigate to where you want to create the project and then run the Express Application Generator in the command prompt as shown:

 ```js
 express express-locallibrary-tutorial --view=pug